James Cantwell

 James "Jim" Cantwell is an American politician and lawyer from Massachusetts.
-A Democrat, Cantwell is the State Director for United States Senator Ed Markey.
+A Democrat, Cantwell is the State Director and Senior Advisor for United States Senator Ed Markey.
 Cantwell previously served as the Massachusetts State Representative for the 4th Plymouth district from 2008 to 2018.
 The district encompassed Marshfield and precincts 1, 2, 4, 5, & 6 of Scituate.

 Education and early career

 Cantwell, a native of Marshfield, graduated from Marshfield High School in 1984.
-He completed his undergraduate degree from Boston College in 1988.
+He completed his undergraduate degree from Boston College in 1988, studying abroad at the University of Paris in 1987..
 He received a J.D. degree from Boston College Law School in 1994.
-He attended the University of Paris in 1987.

-Cantwell was a leader of the effort to preserve the Webster Estate as a historic site and public space.
+In his youth, Cantwell was involved in efforts to oppose the use of TCE linings in water pipes due to the risk of drinking water contamination.
+Through law school, Cantwell was a leader of the effort to preserve the Webster Estate as a historic site and public space.

 After graduating from law school, Cantwell served as an Assistant District Attorney for Norfolk County.
 He was also elected to the Marshfield Select Board in 1996, winning a three-way race with 81% of the vote.
 He held this position for three years, including as Chairman.
 After his tenure at the Norfolk county District Attorney's office, Cantwell took a position as a staff attorney for United States Representative William Delahunt.

-In 2000, Cantwell was the Democratic nominee for the Plymouth and Norfolk State Senate seat, and was narrowly defeated by the Republican incumbent Robert Hedlund.
+In 2000, Cantwell was the Democratic nominee for the Plymouth and Norfolk State Senate seat.
+The Boston Globe endorsed Cantwell, citing his offering of a "refreshingly progressive change in direction."
+He was narrowly defeated by the Republican incumbent Robert Hedlund.

 Cantwell was also a co-owner and partner of Graeber, Davis and Cantwell, a small general-practice law firm in Quincy, Massachusetts.